 Stu, our resident Kiwi, is a water baby at heart.
 A one time fanatical sea kayak guide in NZ and paddler of all things he is also not too shabby in the realms of sailing and other outdoor sports.
 A RYA Senior Dinghy and Powerboat Instructor, top end yacht fore-deck man and master of spinnakers, race strategist and navigator.
-He’s wracked up literally thousands of miles in the last couple of years including the Fastnet race, round Ireland race, deliveries, cross channels, Irish Sea races – he loves to race offshore or around the cans.
+He’s wracked up literally thousands of miles in the last few years including the Fastnet race, round Ireland race, various deliveries, cross channels, Irish Sea races – he loves to race offshore or around the cans.
 A bit of an engineer at heart, his real job is fixing power stations, we really just don’t understand why the lights don’t go out when he’s away from the Isle of Man.
 Ask him about some of the ‘nutty’ challenges that he’s done on a mountain bike!
 They are just huge and grueling!
 Makes you sweat just thinking about them.
 Get him teamed up with Chris and there are shenanigans to be had!

 Josh heralds from Southampton and has clung around the southern shore of the UK for most of his life growing up in Ringwood near the New Forest.
 He started his working life in the financial sector, changed tack to become a contracts manager in a maintenance company grabbing a degree along the way in building surveying at the same time.
 Somehow though, he felt a yearning for the water… enrolled on a ‘Fast-track’ Yachtmaster course, developed with Yachtforce as a Skipper and now maintains yachts and Skippers full time.
 Very determined and hard working with an easy going nature he is a joy to be around.
 He loves to snowboard but is gravitating back to the enlightened side of 2 planks on his feet…